KesMath/.CS_Window_Applications/README.md

 will have the same wallet address format that prefixes with 0x and is 42 characters long of randomly distributed alphanumeric text.
 This is where this listener exploit becomes advantageous.

-(FYI visit https://eidoo.io/erc20-tokens-list to see all ETH based cryptos.
+(FYI visit [ERC-20 Token List](https://eidoo.io/erc20-tokens-list) to see all ETH based cryptos.
 Viewing this list should open your eyes to the yield potency behind this exploit if it were to live on a vast number of machines)